-Daniel Sacco Investment Officer EMEA
+Daniel Sacco Investment Officer Italy

-Daniel holds an Master of Science degree in Finance from Bocconi University (Milan) and a Master of Arts degree in Economics from Keio University (Tokyo), both obtained with honours.
-During his university studies, he started his professional career with the National Bank of Canada in Dublin, focusing on risk management controls for the banks' proprietary trading activities in derivatives markets.
+Daniel has an MSc degree in Finance at Bocconi University (Milan) and an MA degree in Economics from Keio University (Tokyo), both obtained with honors.
+During his career, he has worked for the National Bank of Canada in Dublin, focusing on risk management controls for the banks' proprietary trading activities in derivatives markets.
 He joined Deutsche Bank after an off-cycle internship at Mediobanca in the Private & Wealth Management division, working in the team dedicated to Italian Institutional Clients.
-At Deutsche Bank, he works in the Chief Investment Office of the International Private Bank at the London office, focusing on financial markets research and analysis and ESG/sustainability topics.
+At Deutsche Bank, he works in the Chief Investment Office of the International Private Bank, focusing on ESG topics and sustainability.